adlnet/xAPI-Spec/xAPI.md

 ##### Application not registered + known user

 * Use a blank consumer secret;
-* Call â€œTemporary Credentialâ" request;
+* Call "Temporary Credential" request;
-* Specify â€œconsumer_ nameâ" and other usual parameters;
+* Specify "consumer_name" and other usual parameters;
-User will then see â€œconsumer_ nameâ" plus a warning that the identity of the application requesting authorization cannot be verified.
+User will then see "consumer_name" plus a warning that the identity of the application requesting authorization cannot be verified.
 * the LRS MUST record an  authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.